researchbite/RBReader/docs/jargon-translator.md

    - For each paragraph:
      1. Store its original text in `data-original-text` if not already saved.
      2. If a translated version exists in `data-translated-text`, apply it immediately.
-     3. Otherwise call OpenAI's chat API with `stream: true` and progressively update the paragraph while reading the SSE response.
+      3. Otherwise call OpenAI's chat API with `stream: true`.
+Incoming tokens append to an absolutely positioned overlay above the paragraph.
-     4. Save the final translated text in `data-translated-text` for caching.
+      4. Once streaming completes, replace the paragraph text with the overlay content and cache it in `data-translated-text`.

 3. **Restoring Original Text**
    - When the toggle is disabled, `restoreOriginal()` replaces paragraph text with the `data-original-text` values.